-The List of Object-oriented Programming Languages
+The List of Leading Object-Oriented Programming Languages

-Object-oriented programming (OOP) is a hot topic in the software development world.
+More chaptersObject-oriented programming (OOP) is a hot topic in the software development world.
 It is a popular paradigm in computer science.
-It enables programmers to create more complex systems by building on previously existing code, which makes it easier for others to understand and work with the new program.
+The object-oriented approach enables programmers to create more complex systems by building on previously existing code, which makes it easier for others to understand and work with the new program.

-What Is the Object-oriented Programming?
+What Is Object-oriented Programming?

-Object-oriented programming aims to increase code reusability by creating different classes for different types of information, which allows developers to easily add features when they need them without having to change existing code.
+Object-oriented programming is set to increase code reusability by creating different classes for different types of information, which allows developers to easily add features when they need them without having to change existing code.
 This also saves development time and makes programs easier to maintain because if there’s a bug or a defect, you can fix it in one place instead of having to search through multiple files looking for where the error occurs.

-Building Block of Object-oriented Programming
+Building Blocks of Object-oriented Programming

 Classes